Skip to Content

 Transportation and Road Safety in Uganda

 As a visitor, your biggest danger while visiting Uganda is probably the roads.
-Road safety is poor in Uganda.
 Auto accidents and traffic deaths are extremely common.

-According to this interesting article from Nile Post, “For a period of 45 days, 329 people died on Ugandan roads, a trend that is worrying.”
+According to this interesting article, “For a period of 45 days, 329 people died on Ugandan roads, a trend that is worrying.”
 According to the WHO, Uganda has one of the world’s highest traffic death rates at 29 per 100,000.
 To compare, the traffic death rate in the United States is around 12.4 per 100,000.
 Pedestrians account for about 40% of traffic deaths in Uganda.
 Motorcycle riders account for around 33% of road deaths.

 Traffic is dangerous in Uganda for a number of reasons.
 First, the roads are often in poor condition.
-There are large potholes, that drivers swerve to avoid.
+There are large potholes that drivers swerve to avoid.
 There are also many unpaved roads in the city.
 Traction can be poor in the rain.
 The roads are crowded as well.
 People walk in the road because there are often no sidewalks.
+Motorcycles weave through the traffic.
+People speed.
 This all contributes to the high traffic death rate.

-The main modes of transportation in Uganda are shared minibusses (called taxis), motorcycle taxis (called boda bodas), and buses.
+The main modes of transportation in Uganda are shared minibuses (called taxis), motorcycle taxis (called boda bodas), and buses.
 There are dangers to all three transportation options.

 Taxis

-Taxi drivers are often poorly trained.
-They sometimes drive recklessly, when they’re in a hurry.
+Taxi drivers often drive recklessly when they’re in a hurry.
 They will drive on sidewalks and road shoulders to avoid traffic.
-To make some extra money, many shared taxi drivers overload the taxi with passengers and cargo, making them difficult to maneuver.
-Many shared taxis also fail to meet basic standards for vehicle maintenance such as brakes and steering systems, which could cause an accident with serious consequences if the driver loses control of the vehicle.
-Accidents happen.
+To make some extra money, many drivers overload the taxi with passengers and cargo.
+The extra weight makes the vehicles difficult to maneuver.
+The brakes brakes and steering systems may not be properly maintained.
+This could cause an accident if the driver loses control.
+There are no safety belts.

 I was once in a taxi when the driver decided to race his friend.
 We sped along a highway until we passed the other driver.
 When we stopped to let a passenger off, the other taxi sped past us.
 Of course, my driver had to speed up to pass his friend.
 This game of cat and mouse continued all the way to my destination.